 420.7.6 Fire apparatus access roads and water supply for fire protection.
 Adult family homes shall be served by fire apparatus access roads and water supplies meeting the requirements of the local jurisdiction.

 420.7.7 Grab bar general requirements.
-Where facilities are designated for use by adult family home clients, grab bars for water closets, bathtubs and shower stalls shall be installed according to this section.
+Where facilities are designated for use by adult family home clients, grab bars for water closets, bathtubs and shower stalls shall be installed according to ICC A117.1.

 420.7.7.1 Grab bar cross section.
 Grab bars with a circular cross section shall have an outside diameter of